 If you need help after an automobile accident, call Baumgartner Law Firm for a free consultation.

 Attorney Greg Baumgartner has helped car accident injury victims for over 35 years.
-Contact our Houston office for a FREE consultation about your rights and options on any injury case.
+If you have been involved in a car accident, contact our Houston office for a FREE consultation about your rights and options on any injury case.

 6711 Cypress Creek Pkwy, Houston, TX, 77069